 Veterinary Health Care

-The Veterinary Health Care program prepares entry-level, non-certified veterinary technician, assistants and other paraprofessionals to practice under the supervision of certified veterinarians and animal rehabilitators in a variety of animal care and wellness settings.
-Participants gain the basic principles, attitudes, and experiences needed to work as veterinary support staff in veterinary hospitals, animal shelters, wildlife rehabilitation and exotic centers, as well as large animal and laboratory animal facilities.
+The Veterinary Health Care program prepares non-credentialed, veterinary paraprofessional support staff members to practice under the supervision of veterinarians or other credentialed animal specialists in a variety of animal care and wellness settings.
+Participants gain the basic principles, attitudes, and experiences needed to work as veterinary support staff in veterinary hospitals, animal shelters, pet day care and training centers, wildlife rehabilitation and exotic centers, as well as large animal and laboratory animal facilities.

-*All ANS classes will also be open for enrollment as electives to Biotechnology students, with the exception of ANS 221.
+All ANS classes will also be open for enrollment as electives to Biotechnology students, except ANS 221: Veterinary Health Care Field Experience and Seminar.

 Program Information

-• ORIENTATION - Students are expected to attend program-specific orientation prior to their first class meeting.
+• Students are expected to attend Veterinary Health Care Student Orientation prior to their first-class meeting.

 • Due to the inherently unpredictable behavior of animals, there is an element of assumed risk in all animal studies.
-A waiver of liability is required and only students enrolled in the Veterinary Health Care program will be covered by BCC's malpractice insurance policy.
+A waiver of liability is required and only students enrolled in the Veterinary Health Care program will be covered by Bristol Community College's malpractice insurance policy.

 Special Requirements for the Program